 If you don’t have the Pullman-style loaf pan, your bread will have a lovely round top and you won’t have to worry about losing the shape while it cools down.

-How to let this whey bread cool down
+How to cool down your whey bread

 One little issue that I’ve encountered when making Pullman loaves is the concave shape the loaf gets after it cools down.
 It’s a bit hard to find the exact moment to take the Pullman loaf pan lid off.
 If you take it off too early, the loaf might have a convex shape (like a mountain), but if you take it out too late, it’ll have a concave shape (like a valley).